hideya/langchain-mcp-tools-py/README.md

 This library supports **MCP Protocol version 2025-03-26** and maintains backwards compatibility with version 2024-11-05.
 It follows the [official MCP specification](https://modelcontextprotocol.io/specification/2025-03-26/) for transport selection and backwards compatibility.

+**Note:** The library automatically adds the `PATH` environment variable to stdio servers if not explicitly provided to ensure servers can find required executables.

 ## Features